PLTW Launch (PreK-5)

-Aligned to Second Grade Standards
+Connected to Second Grade Standards

 Students explore materials science and devise a way to keep popsicles cold – without a cooler.

-Students explore how the surface of the Earth is always changing and design solutions for a fictional community threatened by a landslide.
+Students explore how the surface of Earth is always changing and design solutions for a fictional community threatened by a landslide.

 Students learn about the sequence and structure required in computer programs and work in teams to build tablet games.

-Aligned to Third Grade Standards
+Connected to Third Grade Standards